A Aa: Plot

+Mahalakshmi discovers that Shekhar loves Bhanu instead of Anasuya and locks her daughter away.
+Outraged, Anasuya escapes and begs Anand to elope, but he refuses out of respect for Ramalingam.
+As the distraught Anasuya wanders away, she is abducted by Venkanna's henchmen.
+Aanand rescues her and brings her back to the engagement venue.
+However, upon being confronted by Bhanu about his feelings for Anasuya, he publicly confesses his love for her and confronts Mahalakshmi for her past mistakes, asserting that their families would have stayed united if she had consoled his mother following his father's death instead of offering to repay the loan.

+Aanand leaves the venue with Anasuya and Bhanu and arrives home, where they are surprised to find Ramalingam and Mahalakshmi waiting.
+Ramalingam reveals that after their departure, Mahalakshmi suffered a panic attack, forcing her to confront her past misdeeds and consent to their union.
+The families reconcile, and Shekar arrives shortly after to seek Bhanu's hand in marriage.
+Meanwhile, a bitter Nagavalli stubbornly copes with the turn of events, holding out hope that Aanand might one day return to her.

 Production

 Development

 In August 2015, it was announced that Trivikram Srinivas will be directing a movie with Nithiin and Samantha, and S. Radha Krishna will produce the film under his banner Haarika & Haasine Creations.
 It was also announced that Anirudh Ravichander will compose music for the film, marking his Tollywood debut.
 On 10 September 2015, the makers announced the title of the film as A Aa, with the tagline Anasuya Ramalingam vs Anand Vihari, resembling the names of the two lead characters in the film.
 The film was launched on 24 September 2015, at Ramanaidu Studios in Nanakramguda, Hyderabad.

 Casting

 Samantha Ruth Prabhu makes her third collaboration with Trivikram Srinivas after Attarintiki Daredi (2013) and S/O Satyamurthy (2015).
 During mid September Anupama Parameswaran was confirmed to be a part of the film playing the second heroine.
 During Mid September, it was reported that Nadhiya will be playing a key role in this film.
 During Early October 2015, it was reported that Srinivas Avasarala was a part the film playing a key role.
 In early November it was reported that Ananya was selected to play the role of Nithiin's sister Bhanumathi.
 It was also reported that she had initially turned down the offer, but later accepted it after she realized the scope of her character.
 During Mid-January it was reported that Naresh will be a part of this film.
 It was also reported that he will be playing husband of Nadhiya.